Back

 Harold’s widow

-• Mrs Kate E. Taylor remarried in the last quarter of 1923: her second husband was George W. Narroway and they lived at 23 Western Road (later renumbered and renamed 34 Holyoake Road).
-George Narroway died there in 1956, and Mrs Narroway continues to be listed there from 1958 to 1964.
-Kate Narroway died in Witney in 1964, possibly at the home of her son Ronald.
+• Mrs Kate Elizabeth Taylor married her second husband George W. Narroway in the last quarter of 1923.
+They lived at 34 Holyoake Road (whose address was then 23 Western Road).
+George Narroway died there in 1956, and Mrs Narroway continued to be listed there until 1964.
+Kate Narroway died in Witney in 1964, possibly at the home of her son Ronald Barrett Taylor.

 Harold’s son